 peaucharles on February 12, 2008: the «tangled too tight and too long to fight» line maybe alludes more to materialism than living in the moment.
 One more drink and kiss and this and that leads to one more and one more and one more which all leads to despair.
 I need one more to get one more until i’m too wrapped up in the pursuit to gain anything else but STUFF. pretty loose idea based one a handful of lines, but hell, maybe there’s something to this.

-The first meaning by foxlilly5 coincide with a striking resemblance to the movie «Last Night».
-The story follows a married couple, apart for a night while the husband takes a business trip with a colleague to whom he’s attracted.
+The first meaning by foxlilly5 coincides with a striking resemblance to the movie «Last Night.» The story follows a married couple, apart for a night while the husband takes a business trip with a colleague to whom he’s attracted.
 While he’s resisting temptation, his wife encounters her past love.
-Amazingly, but this song sounds in the background on the 33′ when the wife of main hero comes into the restaurant with a lad from her youth, whom she met in New York after several years.
+Amazingly, but this song sounds in the background on the 33′ when the wife of the main hero comes into the restaurant with a lad from her youth, whom she met in New York after several years.